 "It slowly grew into a full-service catering company," he said.
 In addition to catering, he supplies select vendors with pastries (like Luana's Coffee Yard), and still hosts pop-up dinners on Friday and Saturday nights that you can learn about through his Instagram or mailing list.

-If you sign up for dinner notices, Jacobo will send an email a few days before each weekend event.
+sign up for dinner notices, Jacobo will send an email a few days before each weekend event.
 Once you book a dinner from that initial email, you will get a confirmation email with the approximate location of the weekend dinner you'll be attending.

 Jacobo has held pop-ups in nurseries.
 He has held them in collaboration with small businesses, right in their shops.
 He has held them in museums.
 Often, he holds them in a house that 319 Hidden Kitchen rents.

 "Anywhere I find cool, I'll host a dinner event," he says.
 "How I pick out my locations is I ask myself, 'Would I go to an event hosted in a place like this?'"